Stephen S. Gottlieb, MD

 Professor of Medicine

-Dr Gottlieb trained at Brown University, University of Chicago and Mt Sinai in New York.
-He has been at the University of Maryland since 1988, and is currently Professor of Medicine, and Director of the Clinical Research Program in Cardiology
+Dr. Gottlieb trained at Brown University (Providence, Rhode Island), the University of Chicago (Chicago, Illinois) and Mount Sinai Hospital in New York City, New York.
+He has been at University of Maryland School of Medicine since 1988 and is currently professor of medicine and director of the Clinical Research Program in Cardiology.

 The Warren Alpert Medical School of Brown University, 1981